Phil Valentine

 Philip Carr Valentine (September 9, 1959 – August 21, 2021) was an American conservative talk radio host, author and actor.
 He broadcast daily on WWTN, a Cumulus Media station in Nashville, Tennessee, and hosted The Phil Valentine Show, syndicated nationally through the Westwood One radio network.
-He was a vocal opponent of a proposed state income tax in Tennessee and denied climate change.
+He was an opponent of a proposed state income tax in Tennessee and denied climate change.

 During the COVID-19 pandemic, Valentine opposed mask mandates and argued against vaccinations against COVID-19.
-He claimed he regretted his COVID-19 vaccine opposition after becoming ill with COVID-19 in July 2021.
 He died from complications of COVID-19 on August 21, 2021.

 Early life and education

 Valentine was born in Rocky Mount, North Carolina, to Betsy Carr and six-term Democratic U.S. Representative Tim Valentine.
 He was raised in Nashville, North Carolina.
 Valentine scored high on IQ tests but received poor grades in school.
 He blamed his trouble concentrating in school on an attention deficit disorder.
 At 13, Valentine fronted a band called The Nashville Five.
 His father provided opportunities for gigs at Democratic Party events.
-He graduated from Northern Nash High School.
+Valentine graduated from Northern Nash High School.

-Although he attended East Carolina University to study business, Valentine transferred to the Connecticut School of Broadcasting after a friend encouraged Valentine go into radio because of his deep voice.
+He attended East Carolina University to study business, then transferred to the Connecticut School of Broadcasting after a friend encouraged Valentine go into radio because of his deep voice.

 Radio career

 Valentine began his radio career at small-market radio stations in North Carolina after graduating from broadcasting school.
 After the death of his mother when he was 21, Valentine moved to Nashville, Tennessee, where he sold health club memberships and worked part-time as a disc jockey.

-After three years in Nashville, Valentine hosted a morning drive show for WLAC-FM.
-He hosted a talk radio show on weekends in 1991.
+After three years in Nashville, Valentine hosted a morning drive show for WLAC-FM and a talk radio show on weekends in 1991.
 In June 1995, Valentine started The Phil Valentine Show, a talk-radio show on Nashville radio station WWTN while performing in television commercials.
 Valentine moved to WWDB in Philadelphia where he hosted a morning show.
 When WWDB was sold in 1998, Valentine worked in New York City at WABC.
 In April 1998, Valentine resurrected The Phil Valentine Show in Nashville during morning drive-time at WLAC (AM).
 After five years, Valentine left WLAC to write a book.

 On July 8, 2004, Valentine returned to talk radio at WWTN.
 From 2007 to 2019, the nationally syndicated The Phil Valentine Show aired on 100 stations.
 Valentine ranked No. 47 on the 2021 Heavy Hundred, a list of the top 100 radio talk-show hosts as determined by Talkers, a talk-media trade magazine.
 He was voted Best Conservative in a 2018 Nashville Scene readers' poll.
 In 2019, Valentine returned to broadcasting at WWTN, where he worked until his death.